 Governors are unpaid volunteers who are elected or appointed to a four year term of office.
 Being a school governor provides an opportunity to develop new skills and strengthen existing ones.
 The Governor Development Team offers extensive training to help you understand your role.

-If you wish to know more, or are interested in becoming a governor, please contact the School Office.
+If you wish to know more, or are interested in becoming a governor, please contact the Clerk to Governors or the School Office.

 I was proud to join the governing body in December 2017.